Stacks Image 446

 Stacks Image 728

 Dr. Ojas Natarjan earned his PhD at Clemson in 2018 studying nutraceuticals and aging in C. elegans.
 Ojas is now be focusing on studying the role of secreted immune effectors, such as VCBPs in Ciona, in modulating the ecology and biology of gut microbiomes.
-Ojas is also using recombinant engineering approaches to manipulate gut bacterial isolates.As a postdoc, Ojas is helping develop a variety of our programs, co-lead our mentorship efforts, and help steer the ship!
+Ojas is also using recombinant engineering approaches to manipulate gut bacterial isolates.As a former postdoc and now, Research Associate, Ojas is helping develop a variety of our programs, co-lead our mentorship efforts, and help steer the ship!
 He will also get unique opportunities to teach within USF and at St. Petersburg College.We are very lucky to have Ojas join our lab.

 Graduate Students